InfinityBowman/LeagueOfLegendsDashboard/README.md

-The Riot API for our data requires a key that resets every 24 hours.
-If that key has expired email zacharysealy@gmail.com for an updated commit that contains the new key.
+The Riot API has some limits on our data requests.
+If a request fails just wait a few minutes and it should be fine.

 To run project: